techx-nlp/prerequisite-quiz/README.md

 ## Instructions

 - There are 3 Python files that you need to complete: `basics.py`, `autograd.py` and `interpreter.py`
-- Do not import/use any libraries in your program
+- Do not import/use any libraries in your program (this includes the usage of the `eval` function)
 - You can use the `test.py` script to test your programs
 - Do not edit `test.py`